I often receive inquiries from prospective students.

 Q: Will you be accepting new students for the year 20XX?

-A: Yes.
+A: Almost certainly yes.
 I am always looking for highly-motivated

-PhD students, especially students interested in the area of Deep Learning.
+PhD students, especially students interested in Deep Learning.

 - Q: I want to join your group.
 What should I do?

 Students in our machine learning group (and all others in our department)

 must first be admitted to the graduate program in the

 Department of Computer Science or Department of Statistical Sciences.

 and all of the information is available online here.